belginceran/executable-docs-bc/scenarios/PostgreSQLonVMs/deploy-postresql-iaas.md

 ms.custom: mvc, devx-track-azurecli, mode-api, innovation-engine, linux-related-content
 ---

-# Quickstart: Use the Azure CLI to create an Ubuntu Virtual Machine and attach an Azure Data Disk
+# Quickstart: Use the Azure CLI to deploy PostgreSQL on Virtual Machines applying the best practices

 ## Define Environment Variables